Mysterious Island – Nagarjuna Sagar Backwaters, Telangana

 Some precautions to be kept in mind for Camping:

-- Carry enough water (from experience as trek is involved 3-4 ltrs per person should suffice)
+- Enough water (from experience as trek is involved 3-4 ltrs per person should suffice)

 - Do not forget your camera, telescope if you are a star gazer